jcsargis00/NFT-Research/README.md

 ### Outline
 #### Presentation
 * Glossary - Let's start with explaining the terminology in plain English with examples
 * Why do cryptocurrencies use so much energy?
-Let's research how this works
+Data about Bitcoin carbon footprints can answer this questioni
 * Why does NFT minting with cryptocurrency use so much energy?
+NFT minting with excessive energy consumption is linked to cryptocurrency, where energy consumption data can be analyzed
 * Which cryptocurrencies are used the most to mint NFTs?
+This question can be answered with screen scaping crypto.com
 * Do the most used cryptocurrencies use a lot of energy?
-Are their prices volatile?
+Are crypto prices volatile?
 Let's look at the data
 * Is cryptocurrency volatile?
-Let's look at the data by of the top 10 cryptocurrencies and scrape CoinGecko, CoinCapMarket and a few other sites for data
+The time series data about the top 10 cryptocurrencies can be scraped from CoinGecko, CoinCapMarket and a few other sites to answer this question
-* Do NFTs use a lot of energy to mint?
 * Can we predict future energy usage using Machine Learning?
+Historical data from UC Irine can be used in ML studies to answer this question
 #
-#### Let's start with a glossary (Ref.
+#### A brief NFT and Cryptocurrency Glossary (Ref.
 Investopedia https://www.investopedia.com/)
 ![volt](https://github.com/jcsargis00/NFT-Research/blob/main/images/voltaire.png)
 ##### Glossary
 * Beeple - Pseudonym for Mike Winkelmann, perhaps the most well known digital artist.
 Beeple’s Everydays: the First 5000 Days sold for $69,400,000, the current record for most expensive NFT.